Rutuja-Sawant/MovieGallery/README.md

  ## Introduction

- Do you want to find out what is the average rating of your favourite genre?
+ Do you want to find out which movies and shows have the top ratings?
 Let us do it.

--	Find out the ratings for movie titles
+-	Find out the movie and shows launched in a particular year
--	Find out the average ratings for different movie genres
+-	Find out the movies and shows having a certain rating
--	Search by movie titles and movie genres

 ---